Hansaplast/macOS-SMJobBless-Lazarus-Pascal/README.md

 ***Purpose:***

-Simple example to create a Privileged Helper Tool using Lazarus Pascal, so your application can get root access by using such a Helper Tool.
+Simple example on how to create a Privileged Helper Tool using Lazarus Pascal, so your application can get root access by using such a Helper Tool.

 ***Requirement:***